Irina Shayk Hides Bradley Cooper And Pregnant Body With Baby Bump On Instagram

 “Irina and Bradley are doing really well,” the same source reported.
 “Bradley has been helping Irina and been going with her to doctor appointments and being by her side through this whole pregnancy.
 He is as excited as she is to be a parent.
 Bradley’s mother and Irina have gotten even closer during this pregnancy, and his mother has been very helpful.”

-As a matter of fact, Guardians of the Galaxy actor has been treating his baby mama all throughout the early stages of her pregnancy.
+As a matter of fact, the Guardians of the Galaxy actor has been treating his baby mama all throughout the early stages of her pregnancy.
 He even whisked her off to a private ranch on the west coast so that she can take a break from the bustling industry people.

 However, their relationship has not been one free from challenges.
 While done in good humor, they were victims of Amy Schumer’s comic routine during her Jimmy Fallon interview.
 The comedienne recounted a story of meeting her celebrity crush Bradley Cooper, in the presence of his girlfriend Irina.